 Chart 4.
-FX swap lending and borrowing activity by maturities beyond one day.
-Daily average per bank in 2013 - 2019.
-In millions of NOK
+FX swap lending and borrowing by maturities beyond one day. yearly volume 2020 - 2023 (MNOK).

-Participants in the money market are mostly banks.
-According to Norges Bank's yearly Money Market survey, most of the banks' reported activity in the interbank market is foreign currency swaps with foreign banks.
-The banks providing the input data to Nibor, which comprises the six Nibor panel banks, are the major players in the market for redistributing Norwegian kroner liquidity.
-The panel consist of three Swedish banks, one Danish, one Finnish and one Norwegian bank.
+Participants in the money market are primarily banks.
+According to Norges Bank's money market data, foreign exchange currency swaps between banks constitute the majority of reported activity in the interbank market.
+The panel banks who provide input data to Nibor are major players in the market for redistributing Norwegian krone-liquidity.